provider image

 Xanthelasma are yellow bumps that can develop on the eyelids.
 They’re made up of fat particles that collect under the skin.
 They are not harmful, but they can be a sign of high cholesterol.
 If you have these bumps, it’s a good idea to get your cholesterol checked.
 Xanthelasmas can be removed using laser surgery.

-How serious are rashes around the eye?
+How do you treat rashes around the eyes?

-How can I prevent eyelid rashes?
+How can I prevent a rash on the eyelid?

 There are many things you can do prevent eyelid rashes like: